Healthy Organizational Culture: The Ultimate Guide to Shine Light on Building a High-Performing Workplace

 A Healthy Organizational Culture Matters

-• Harvard Business School recently reported that a healthy culture can account for up to 50% of the difference in performance between organizations in the same industry.
+• Organizational culture assessment research from Harvard Business School shows that organizational culture can account for as much as 50% of the difference in performance between companies operating in the same industry.

-• Our own organizational alignment research concluded that culture accounts for 40% of the performance difference between low- and high-growth companies.
-Indeed, a healthy culture matters.
+• Our own organizational alignment research found that workplace culture explains 40% of the performance gap between low- and high-performing organizations across revenue growth, profitability, leadership effectiveness, customer loyalty, and employee engagement.

 Healthy Leadership Creates a Healthy Organizational Culture